Sashjan/first_app/README.markdown

-# Rubi on Rails Tutorial: firat application
+# Rubi on Rails Tutorial: first application

 This is the first application for
 [*Rubi on Rails Tutorial: Learn Rails by Example*] (http://railstutorial.org/)